ruffin--/SqlDbSharp/README.md

     // ======================== EO LICENSE ===============================

-### VERSION 0.0.3.4: Nothing is guaranteed to work.
+### VERSION 0.0.4.0: Nothing is guaranteed to work.
 NOTHING.
 Use at your own risk.

-### TODONEs:
-1. UPDATE statements.
-2. Port to Windows Phone 8 -- download [here](https://github.com/ruffin--/SqlDbSharp/blob/master/bin/SqlDbSharpWP8.dll?raw=true).
-3. Better support for [wwwsqldesigner](http://code.google.com/p/wwwsqldesigner/) generated SQL.
-4. Extended character set support/UTF-8 encoding.

-Smaller updates:

-1. UPDATEs using other columns for values.
-2. SELECT MAX trivially supported.

 ### Major TODOs:
 1. Tests.